 Colliery Dam Park

-We're constantly trying to add more parks and keep our information up to date.
-If you have information about one we're missing, let us know at email@example.com.
+We always want to keep our information up to date.
+If you see any information we're missing, let us know at firstname.lastname@example.org.

 This park is one of Nanaimo's larger destination parks popular especially in the summer as a fresh water swimming spot (no lifeguards on duty).
 It is also a dog walking destination as the trail around the upper dam is a designated dog off leash area- 6am to 10am and then again 4pm to dusk daily.
 There are some steep trails and narrow bridge crossings along the upper dam trail.